febdoctor/pewpewfun/README.md

 # Timingo

-Talk timer "timingo" PewPewDie application

-Finish your talks on time with timingo for PewPewDie device.
+Finish your talks on time with timingo for PewPew device.

 ## Installation